My 25+ years of teaching experience has brought me to a few conclusions:

 The Use of Technology to Improve Your Game

 Technology has changed the way we coach golf.
 That’s for sure.
-Listed below are a variety of things I use to help my players achieve their goals.
+It’s the way I use technology to help players of all ages to achieve their goals that makes the difference.

 PGA Director of Instruction